Hydrodynamic and symbolic models of computation with advice: Simulation with area-preserving diffeomorphisms

-An application of \cite[Lemma 0]{Mo} implies that $\phi_{GS}$ (which restricted to $A^\mathbb{Z}$ is equal to $\phi$) is induced by a piecewise area-preserving linear map by blocks of some square Cantor set $\tilde C$ (associated to an alphabet of $|\tilde A|$ symbols).
-This set of blocks never lie in the block determined by fixing the zero symbol of a sequence to be $\tilde q_0$, since $\phi_{GS}$ is defined on $A^\mathbb{Z}\subset \tilde A^\mathbb{Z}$.
+We are now ready to construct a map by blocks that encodes the dynamics of $\phi$.
+First, the symbolic dynamics where no advice is added: an application of \cite[Lemma 0]{Mo} implies that $\phi|_{A^{\mathbb{Z}}}=\phi_{GS}$ is induced by a piecewise area-preserving linear map defined on blocks $B_1,...,B_{N-1}$ of some square Cantor set $\tilde C$ (associated to an alphabet of $|\tilde A|$ symbols).
+This set of blocks never intersects in the block determined by fixing the zero symbol of a sequence to be $\tilde q_0$, since $\phi_{GS}$ is defined on $A^\mathbb{Z}\subset \tilde A^\mathbb{Z}$.
 Each of these blocks is contained in the block determined by an element $(s_{-1},s_0,s_1)\in A^3$ of the domain of dependence.
-We will ignore the block associated with halting configurations (i.e. those for which $s_0=q_{halt}$) and its image, since once we reach a sequence encoding a halting configuration, the computational process if finished.
-The fact that $\tilde T$ is reversible implies that the family of blocks $B_1,...,B_{N-1}$ of $\tilde C$ is pairwise disjoint, and the family of image blocks $B_1',...,B_{N-1}'$ is also pairwise disjoint.
-Moore's lemma also provides a linear area-preserving map $F:\bigsqcup_{i=1}^{N-1} B_i \rightarrow \bigsqcup_{i=1}^{N-1} B_i'$ that induces on $\tilde C$ the generalized shift $\phi_{GS}$, again ignoring those sequences whose symbol at position zero is $q_{halt}$.
-Here we are identifying sequences in $\tilde A^\mathbb{Z}$ with points in $\tilde C$ via an injective map, computable for compactly supported sequences, of the form of \eqref{eq:ide}.
+The fact that $\tilde T$ is reversible implies that the image blocks $B_1',...,B_{N-1}'$ of $B_1,...,B_N$ are also pairwise disjoint.
+The linear area-preserving map

+given by Moore's lemma induces on $\tilde C$ the generalized shift $\phi_{GS}$ via an encoding of the form of \eqref{eq:ide}.
+No block $B_i, B_i'$ contains a sequence whose symbol in position zero is $\tilde q_0$ by construction, since $\tilde q_0$ is not in the alphabet of $\phi_{GS}$.